ARRIVAL AT SCHOOL

 - Student phone calls should be made from the office.
 All health or injury related calls must be made from the health office.

-- Students may not call from classrooms without informing the office.
+- Students may not call from classrooms.

 - If no one answers, students are to leave a message explaining why they are calling.